jeffhammond/HPCInfo/pami/README.md

 # Source

-PAMI is part of the driver that you can download by following the directions [https://wiki.alcf.anl.gov/parts/index.php/Blue_Gene/Q#Source_Code here].
+PAMI is part of the driver that you can download by following the directions [here](https://wiki.alcf.anl.gov/parts/index.php/Blue_Gene/Q#Source_Code).

 # Examples